Elangovan0101/Ac-service-scheduler-/README.md

 ### Practical Application 🌐
 This scheduler can be used by various service companies to plan their maintenance schedules efficiently, ensuring no overlap and balanced workload for their technicians.

+### View Demo 📽️
+You can view a live demo of the deployed app [here](https://service-scheduler-wisdomsoft.streamlit.app/).

 ### How to Run the Project 🚀

 1. Clone the repository: `(https://github.com/Elangovan0101/Service-scheduler.git)`